Art by Bob Dornborg

 I never worried about being spotted on the Blue Line.
 I could sleep day or night in the cars without anybody noticing.
 The cars were largely empty, so there wasn't much freight to inspect from leg to leg, and they smelled of wet wood and vinegar.
 The line workers avoided them.
 I came to love the scent.

 In November I caught the Blue Line from Givens to a small town in Kentucky called Black Hole.
 I sat in the open door of a boxcar—never any danger of falling out; the Blue Line topped out at speeds slower than the average dog can run—and watched the town approach.
 It was difficult to call it a town, actually.
 It was more of an accidental assortment of buildings near one another, like some great building giant had thrown these ramshackle homes to the wind, and they'd all caught the same current and landed at odd angles in the mud and sod.
-The homes had foundations not entirely level to the ground, and chimneys that were falling away from their walls.
+The homes had foundations not entirely level to the ground, and chimneys falling away from their walls.
 I didn't see any cars in driveways—didn't see any driveways, actually—and it almost looked like the town was abandoned.

-I knew very little about science and astronomy then, and even less now, but it seems to me that the town was perfectly named.
+I knew very little about science and astronomy then, and even less now, but it seems to me the town was perfectly named.
 The Blue Line broke down directly across from downtown.
 I sat with my legs dangling out of the car and looked up the length of the track at the engine, which was engulfed in black smoke.
 The engineer jumped out of the cloud of smoke and tumbled down the gravel embankment.
-He picked himself up and started running crazy-legged across the mushy field that separated the tracks from the town (the field was black, as if someone had been pouring old kitchen grease on the dirt for hundreds of years).
+He picked himself up and started running crazy-legged across the mushy field separating the tracks from the town (the field was black, as if someone had been pouring old kitchen grease on the dirt for hundreds of years).
 The engineer was yelling something.
 Two other line workers apparently understood him and leaped from the train.
 They rolled and bumped and bounced down the gravel slope and lay still at the bottom.

-The engineer saw this and began running as fast as he could toward the two men—which wasn't very fast at all; running through that field, I would later experience first-hand, was like slogging through a swamp that sucked you deeper with every step.
+The engineer saw this and began running as fast as he could toward the two men—which wasn't very fast at all; running through that field, I would later experience first-hand, was like slogging through a swamp sucking you deeper with every step.
 But he arrived, and for a moment stared at the engine, upwind from both of us.

 The smoke was thicker and blacker and ripe with tendrils of bright blue.
 The engineer saw this and began moving as if the train were about to explode.
 He snagged the two motionless men by their collars and began to walk backward, dragging them along.
 Their limp arms and wrists and feet bumped over loose rocks and scattered debris, and when the engineer reached the field, the weight of the two men began to sink all three of them.